 Google counts a site's importance by the number of links pointing to it.
 If your article is syndicated by many sites, the number of links pointing to your site will also increase (provided of course those sites publish your byline with a direct link to your site).

-For more information on how Google ranks a website and how you can improve your ranking on Google, check out my other article on Google Search Engine Placement Tips at http://www.thesitewizard.com/archive/google.shtml.
+For more information on how Google ranks a website, please read my article Google Search Engine Placement Tips.

 If everything is as rosy as it seems above, why aren't more people syndicating their articles?
 There is, of course, a downside to syndicating your article.